Bright, Fresh, and Slightly Spicy: How To Can Pineapple Mango Salsa

 Instructions

 • Prep for canning.
-Prepare the canner for canning.
-Wash 7 pint jars with hot soapy water and place them in a water bath canner filled with water.
+Wash 7 pint jars with hot, soapy water and place them in a water bath canner filled with water.
 Place over high heat and bring to a boil.
-Add the rings and lids into a saucepan and bring to a simmer.
+Add the rings and lids to a saucepan and bring to a simmer.

 • Boil ingredients.
-In a large pot add all of the ingredients minus the cilantro, if using.
+In a large pot, add all of the ingredients except the cilantro, if using.
 Set over medium-high heat and bring the mixture to a boil.

 • Simmer.
-Once boiling reduce heat to low and allow to simmer for 30 minutes.
+Once boiling, reduce heat to low, add cilantro if using, and simmer for 30 minutes.
 The mixture should start to thicken slightly while simmering.

 • Fill jars and remove air bubbles.
-Remove the jars from the canner, using a canning funnel and ladle, and ladle the salsa into the jars leaving a ½” headspace.
-Using a wooden chopstick remove air bubbles from the jars and refill the jars making sure they maintain a ½” headspace.
+Remove the jars from the canner.
+Use a canning funnel and ladle, and fill the jars with salsa, leaving a ½-inch headspace.
+Using a wooden chopstick, remove air bubbles from the jars and refill the jars, making sure they maintain a ½-inch headspace.

 • Process.
-Transfer the jars to the water bath canner making sure the jars are fully submerged in water with 2 inches of water above the lids.
+Transfer the jars to the water bath canner making sure the jars are fully submerged in water with 2 inches above the lids.
 Cover and bring the water to a boil.
 Once it hits a rolling boil start the timer and process the pint jars for 15 minutes.
-Once processed, remove the canner from the heat, remove the lid, and allow the jars to sit for 5 minutes.
+Once processed, remove the canner from the heat, remove the lid, and let the jars sit in the canner for 5 minutes.

 • Cool.
-After 5 minutes, remove the jars from the canner, place them in a heat-safe area, and allow the jars to cool for 12-24 hours After 24 hours check for a proper seal.
-Once a proper seal has been confirmed, remove the rings and store the jars in a cool dark area for up to 18 months or per the lid manufacturer’s recommendation.
+After 5 minutes, remove the jars from the canner, place them in a heat-safe area, and cool for 12-24 hours.
+After 24 hours, check for a proper seal.
+Once a proper seal has been confirmed, remove the rings and store the jars in a cool, dark area for up to 18 months or per the lid manufacturer’s recommendation.

 Notes